Blasphemy law in the Republic of Ireland: Removal from the Constitution

-Removal from Statute Law
+Removal from statute law

-When the referendum result was announced, the Minister for Justice and Equality Charles Flanagan welcomed it and then introduced legislation to repeal the relevant sections of the 2009 Act.
+When the referendum result was announced, the Minister for Justice and Equality Charles Flanagan welcomed it and introduced legislation to repeal the relevant sections of the 2009 Act.
 On 20 December 2018, Flanagan published the general scheme of the "Repeal of Offence of Publication or Utterance of Blasphemous Matter Bill" for introduction in 2019.
 The bill would repeal sections 36 and 37 of the 2009 Act, remove blasphemy as grounds for banning a film, and "for the avoidance of doubt" explicitly abolish the common law offence of blasphemous libel.
 On 17 January 2019 the Dáil business committee waived the requirement for pre-legislative scrutiny of the bill.
 The Blasphemy (Abolition of Offences and Related Matters) Bill 2019 was formally introduced in the Seanad on 17 July 2019, and passed there unamended on 25 September.
 Its second reading in the Dáil was on 5–6 November.
 The Dáil Select Committee on Justice and Equality considered it on 4 December and made no amendments; it passed remaining Dáil stages on 11 December.
 It was signed into law by President Higgins on 21 December as the Blasphemy (Abolition of Offences and Related Matters) Act 2019.
 Flanagan signed a ministerial order on 16 January 2020 to commence the Act on the following day.